hl7au/au-fhir-core/input/pagecontent/general-guidance.md

      * defines the agreed LOINC and SNOMED CT codes representing the concept in `Observation.code`.
 LOINC is included to align with international usage for representing Observation concepts.
 SNOMED CT is included because it is the preferred terminology for clinical use in Australia.
      * uses Observation.category to define nationally agreed categories requied to support consistent system interactions, such as search and filtering

-##### Modelling AU Core resource profiles - no need for a single sub heading with a giant list of bullets
-The following principles (TBD - these are not principles) describe how AU Core resource profiles are modelled to define national minimum expectations while preserving flexibility for downstream implementation guides and system-specific business rules.

-* Open: profiles are defined as open, allowing additional elements and rules.
-This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.
+##### Cardinality

+Cardinality is only constrained where there is an agreed minimum data quality requirement for a supported element (e.g. reference to the patient is mandatory in all AU Core profiles).

-* Prohibition: AU Core does not prohibit elements or extensions (e.g. via 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.
+AU Core does not prohibit elements or extensions (e.g. via 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.

+Conditional cardinality constraints are:
+* inherited fromt the FHIR standard e.g. [AU Core Condition](StructureDefinition-au-core-condition.html) inherits invariant con-5 Condition.clinicalStatus SHALL NOT be present if verification Status is entered-in-error
+* applied in AU Base to apply data quality requirements e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type.

+##### Extensions

-* Extensions: extensions are inherited from the underlying AU Base resource profile, and those agreed to form part of the minimum support requirements are marked with _Must Support_.
+Extensions are inherited from the underlying AU Base resource profile, and those agreed to form part of the minimum support requirements are marked with _Must Support_.

 Additional extensions are not added, unless there is no underlying AU Base resource profile is available.
 Extensions are not prohibited or constrained to 0..0.

-* Cardinality: cardinality is only constrained where there is an agreed minimum data quality requirement for a supported element (e.g. reference to the patient is mandatory in all AU Core profiles).
+##### Terminology Binding

+ Typically the underlying AU Base terminology is inherited and, where agreed, AU Core strengthens bindings on supported elements from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible).
+This strengthening is applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.

+ Strenghening of is related to x and x and therefore is typically applied to:
+ * the core clinical concept in a resource e.g. clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`.
+ * the patient
+ * dates in clinical resources

+ [required]((https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
+AU Core does not strengthen bindings to required so that systems can supply text only where coded data is not available, and downstream IGs can introduce tighter terminology requirements appropriate to their use case.
+Where a stricter coding expectation is needed, AU Core uses invariants to require that if coded data is supplied, at last one coding uses agreed terminology for example the invariant applied to `Condition.bodySite` in [AU Core Condition](StructureDefinition-au-core-condition.html).

+  * New terminologies are not added unless there is no underlying AU Base resource profile available.

+  * additional bindings: additional bindings are inherited from the underlying AU Base resource profile where they exist.
+AU Core only adds additional bindings to candidate value sets that are being considered as potential replacements for the current terminology (e.g. the additional bindings on `AllergyIntolerance.code` in [AU Core AllergyIntolerance](StructureDefinition-au-core-allergyintolerance.html)).
+The additional bindings are represented using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).
+Candidate bindings do not introduce conformance requirements and are provided to support forward planning and terminology alignment.
+  * multiple terminologies: where multiple terminologies are supported, these are modelled using slicing and are selected from the set of additional bindings defined in AU Base to indicate which of those are to be supported for AU Core actors.
+For a minimum approach, the slices are defined by value set as this allows to indicate obligations without limiting the set of codes that can be supplied.

+ ##### Invariants
+* Cardinality: .
  * TBD - most of the below are about invariants that belong in a different section on data quality.
 Good example of conditional cardinality is AU Core Location, and those inherited from FHIR.
 Point to invariant section?
 Or just have one single example, most of this is duplicative.
   * AU Core uses invariants instead of cardinality where conditional rules are required (e.g. "at least one of" or "an element is required if another element is present).
 AU Core defines several invariants including:
-   * One invariant on [AU Core Location](StructureDefinition-au-core-location.html) enforcing that a location has at least one identifying property - a valid identifier, an address, or a type.
+   * One invariant on .
    * One invariant on [AU Core MedicationRequest](StructureDefinition-au-core-medicationrequest.html) requiring that authored on dates are precise to at least the day, or that a Data Absent Reason is supplied when this is not possible.
    * Invariants in [AU Core Observation use case profiles](profiles-and-extensions.html#observation) to ensure that either a value or a Data Absent Reason is present, and, where a coded body site is provided, that at least one coding comes from SNOMED CT.
 [AU Core Pathology Result Observation](StructureDefinition-au-core-diagnosticresult-path.html) also include additional invariants to ensure that components, hasMember, or values are populated appropriately, and that effective[x] dates meet the agreed level of precision.
      * Additional invariant in [AU Core Diagnostic Result Observation](StructureDefinition-au-core-diagnosticresult.html)requiring that a result is represented using at least a value, a component, or a hasMember reference.